20-month-old girl died after being hit by grandfather's caravan in tragic accident, inquest told

-Josie Gibson, 20 months old, was on the first day of a family holiday at a campsite in Cornwall when she was killed by the caravan towed by her grandfather.
+Josie Gordon, 20 months old, was on the first day of a family holiday at a campsite in Cornwall when she was killed by the caravan towed by her grandfather.

 Police investigators believe Josie had either been stood close to the caravan when it began moving and was knocked down or had put herself on the floor and was run over.